Æthelburh Princess of Kent and Queen of Northumbria

 However, sadly, her relics were removed from Lyminge by Archbishop Lanfranc in 1085 to endow his new foundation of St Gregory’s in Canterbury.
 The relics apparently remained there until the dissolution of the monasteries, and it is most likely that they were taken from their shrine and quietly buried in around 1537 when St Gregory’s Priory was suppressed by the Commissioners of King Henry VIII.

 Eanswythe Princess of Kent

-Shrine of St Eanswythe at St Mary and St Eanswythe, Folkestone
+Shrine of St Eanswythe (to the right of the candle) at St Mary and St Eanswythe, Folkestone

 The source for the life of St Eanswythe is a collection of saints’ lives put together by a monk of St Albans Abbey called John of Tynemouth in the mid 14th Century.
 John travelled extensively around the monastic houses of England collecting stories about the many saints he encountered, some of whom were very localised, in order to create a great national compendium of the Lives of the Saints.
 We know from surviving manuscripts that he copied from his sources reasonably accurately.
 This gives us some confidence that where John is the only surviving source for some of the stories, as he is with St Eanswythe, his account is likely to be close to the original.
 However, we have no idea how old this original source was.